Social Media for Data Analysis

 - Analyse the texts with content analysis.

 Participants should have a basic familiarity with YouTube and Twitter, and be prepared to learn to use new software.
-Familiarity with Microsoft Windows.
+Familiarity with Microsoft Windows is important too.

 About the instructor